lando/core/examples/setup-linux/README.md

 # Should be able to run lando setup
 lando setup -y

+# Should have installed Docker Engine
+docker version
+docker info

+# Should have installed Docker Compose
+find ~/.lando/bin -type f -name 'docker-compose-v2*' -exec {} version \;

+# Should have created the Lando Development CA
+stat ~/.lando/certs/LandoCA.crt

+# Should have installed the Lando Development CA
+openssl x509 -in /etc/ssl/certs/LandoCA.pem -text -noout | grep -A 1 "Issuer:" | grep "Lando Development CA"

+# Should have created the Landonet
+ocker network ls | grep lando_bridge_network

 # Should be able to start a basic app
 lando start
 ```